Expiration, exercise, and assignment | Robinhood

 Timing

-Before expiration day, an early exercise request will be submitted immediately if it’s placed during regular market hours (9 AM-4 PM ET) and trading days.
+Before expiration day for stock or ETF options, an early exercise request will be submitted immediately if it’s placed during regular market hours (9 AM-4 PM ET), Monday-Friday (except during holidays).
 Contact us before 5 PM ET if you’d like to cancel an exercise request.

 Early exercise requests submitted after 4 PM ET will be queued for the next trading day.
-You can cancel a pending exercise request until 11:59 PM ET.
+You can cancel a pending exercise request until 11:59 PM ET for stock and ETF options.

 On expiration day, you won’t be able to submit an early exercise request in the app or on the web after 4 PM ET.
 Contact us to request an exercise request after 4 PM ET.
 We’ll try to accommodate exercise requests until 5 PM ET on a best-effort basis.